Arbitration Degree and Certification Program Overviews

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), approximately 38% of arbitrators, mediators, and conciliators held government jobs in 2012, be they on a local, state, or federal level.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the majority of arbitrators, mediators, and conciliators held government jobs in 2014 either on the local, state, or federal level.
 The rest worked for insurance companies, law offices, labor organizations, and other public and private enterprises.
-Median annual wages in May 2012 earned by arbitrators, mediators, and conciliators were reported as $61,280 by the BLS.
+The BLS reported median annual wages in May 2014 earned by arbitrators, mediators, and conciliators as $70,740.